JakobHuemer/3ahtim-medtwt_wiederholung-keyboardlayout/README.md

 When exporting, the html will the scanned using the IDs of the key elements and empty slots will have a placeholder.

+# Keyboard live preview

+The user can type on their keyboard and test their layout.

+for that they have to put in their host input type e.g. US

+## How?

+In the keyboard the keyslots will never move and so they will hold the host keycode at that place.

+When a key is pressed, preventDefault is called and the keyslot with that keycode get pulled.
+The keycode of the key the keyslot holds will fire globally on the site.